-I edited the annual Film Issue of the journal The Italianist (founded with Millicent Marcus, Yale) between 2009 and 2013.
+I co-founded and edited the annual Film Issue of the journal The Italianist (with Millicent Marcus, Yale) between 2009 and 2013

 Terrorism, Italian Style: Representations of Political Violence in Contemporary Italian Cinema (London: IGRS Books, 2012), with Ruth Glynn (Bristol) and Giancarlo Lombardi (CUNY)

 Imagining Terrorism: The Rhetoric and Representation of Political Violence in Italy, 1969-2006 (London: Legenda, 2009), with Pierpaolo Antonello (Cambridge)'Thinking Italian Film', a dedicated issue of Italian Studies, 63: 2 (2008), with Catherine O'Rawe (Bristol)

 'History and memory in Italian cinema: a virtual roundtable', Modern Italy, 22:2 (2017), 213-223, with Robert S.C.
 Gordon and Giuliana Minghelli

 'The Battle of Algiers at Fifty: End of Empire Cinema and the First Banlieue Film', Film Quarterly, 70: 2 (2016), 17-29